About Manaslu Expedition

 Planning to climb Mount Manaslu in Nepal !!

-We have a Guaranteed Departure for Mount Manaslu Expediiton in 2021 and 2022.
+We have a Guaranteed Departures for Mount Manaslu Expediiton in 2021 and 2022.
 We have spaces available for you to join.
 We are looking forward to make a small group.
 If you are interested in joining the group please let us know.
 This small group is sure to be a lot of fun and it is a great saving too.
 Please get in touch for further details.